Stamp duty

 • statutory licences.

-On 9 May 2023, stamp duty on transfers and other conveyances of non-land property is now abolished.
+On 9 May 2023, stamp duty on transfers and other conveyances of non-land property was abolished.

-Furthermore a new stamp duty exemption now applies for goods conveyed with a lease where the lease has nil or nominal value, which often occurs when a small business is acquired.
+In addition, a stamp duty exemption applies to chattels (i.e. goods) conveyed with a lease where the lease has nil or nominal value, which often occurs when a small business is acquired.

 Stamp duty will continue to apply to conveyances of: